+Ilinoisroute 66.org

+JOLIET

-JOLIET Make your first stop the Joliet Area Historical Museum and Route 66 Welcome Center, and take in their impressive (and free!)
+Make your first stop the Joliet Area Historical Museum and Route 66 Welcome Center, and take in their impressive (and free!)
 Route 66 Experience exhibit.
 History buffs will appreciate a tour of the Old Joliet Prison, once home to some noteworthy felons like Leopold and Speck, and film location for "The Blues Brothers" with fictional criminal, "Joliet Jake" Blues.
 Ooh and aah at the grandeur of the Rialto Square Theatre whose beauty is next to none and shares the same birth year as the Mother Road.
 Then linger with some musical history at the Illinois Rock & Roll Museum on Route 66.
 Through artifacts, jam sessions and vinyl listening stations, it honors and celebrates the musical contributions of Illinois to the world.
 Sweet tooth cravings?
 Head to the Rich & Creamy ice cream shop that has stood on this same spot for almost 50 years and where Jake and Elwood Blues replicas dance atop the roof.
 A refreshing walk through the Kicks on 66 Park, which overlooks the Joliet Prison, will leave you energized to keep motoring on.

-Don't Miss: The 6-foot tall Route 66 Number & Shield Installment outside the Welcome Center in Joliet that makes for the perfect selfie shot.
+Don't Miss: The 6-foot tall Route 66

+Number & Shield Installment outside the Welcome Center in Joliet that makes for the perfect selfie shot.

 NORTHERN SECTION WILMINGTON The Gemini Giant, one of the highways most iconic fiberglass glass muffler men once adorned the parking lot of the Launching Pad.
-Currently, the Gemini Giant is in storage but is slated to be relocated to its new home at 201 Bridge Street in Wilmington.
-Be sure to journey to the Historic Water Street Shopping District where retail shops. including the Route 66 Antiques with its array of unique collectables will have you shopping to your heart's content.
+In November of 2024. the Gemini Giant was installed at South Island Park..
+Be sure to journey to the Historic Water Street Shopping District where retail shops, including the Route 66 Antiques with its array of unique collectables will have you shopping to your heart's content.
 Wilmington's very own Mar Theatre lit up its dazzling marquee for the first time in 1937, and continues to this day to offer locals and travelers the chance to watch films in a lavish, comfortable theatre.
-Be sure to check out the iconic green Sinclair Dinosaur statue perched atop an old 1963 Sinclair service station on 205 F. Baltimore Street Don't Miss: The green Sinclair Dinosaur statue perched atop an old 1963 Sinclair service station on 205 E Baltimore Street.
+Be sure to check out the iconic green Sinclair Dinosaur statue perched atop an old 1963 Sinclair service station on 205 E Baltimore Street.
+Don't Miss: The green Sinclair Dinosaur statue perched atop an old 1963 Sinclair service station on 205 E Baltimore Street.